 It's a story of layers

-I now export this image to Adobe Photoshop, the reason behind this is so I can work with multiple layers.
+I now export this image to Adobe Photoshop; the reason behind this is that I can work with multiple layers.

 So the first step is to create a duplicate of the background.

-With this layer I plan to apply one of the Nik collection of filters to give the image more punch, to give the shot a touch of the feeling I had with the beautiful Spanish sun beaming down on this wonderfully warm October day.
+With this layer, I plan to apply one of the Nik collection of filters to give the image more punch, to provide the shot with a touch of the feeling I had with the beautiful Spanish sun beaming down on this wonderfully warm October day.

 The only issue I have is that the sky is too bright.
 I prefer the one created with 'Deep 1'

 No problem, duplicate the original background again, move it to the top of the layers stack and run the Deep 1 filter against that.

 As you can see, that has masked the more balanced 'Deep 2' image.

 Again, no problem, but we have a couple of options, but both involve 'selecting' the sky.